langsci/bookPage/documentation.md

 		vg wort plugin

 - use of external software: no
-- file upload: yes
+- file upload: optional

-		statistics images (svg) has to be uploaded to a folder enter path in plugin settings like public/stats/
+		statistics images (png) can be uploaded to a folder or external storage of images
+		both ways enter path in plugin settings

 Metrics
 --------